 This course includes selected topics and readings that are related to the student's area of study.
-Permission of the faculty and Vice President for Academic Affairs is required before registration.
+Permission of the Business instructor and the Division Chair is required before registration.
 Prerequisite: Senior classification.
 Offered on demand.

 CHEMISTRY

 CHE 110- Fundamentals of Chemistry